Brain Tumours

 What are the symptoms of a Brain Tumour?

-The most typical symptom of brain tumours are headaches, feelings of nausea and vomiting in the early morning.
-Some specific symptoms are experienced in relation to the location and size of the tumour in the brain:
+The most typical symptoms of brain tumours are headaches, and feelings of nausea or vomiting in the early morning.
+Some specific symptoms are experienced in relation to the location and size of the tumour in the brain which may include:

 • Double vision